Q: In your programs, what does a mentor do?

-A: Our programs are designed to have three sessions per concert season leading up to the concert or other event scheduled for that quarter/semester.
+A: Our programs are designed to have weekly sessions per concert season leading up to the concert or other event scheduled for that quarter/semester.

 Q: How much time is required to be a mentor?

 A: You get to determine your availability and how many mentoring assignments you take on.
-A single mentoring assignment will usually be less than an hour in duration, and you’ll schedule one session every two to three weeks prior to the seasonal event for that ensemble.
-As mentoring assignments become available you can take on as many or few that will fit your availability.
+A single mentoring classroom is 45 – 60 minutes in duration, and you’ll schedule session based on the school calendar.
+As mentoring assignments become available you can take on as many or few that fit your availability.

 Q: If I become a mentor, do I have to take all mentoring assignments I'm offered?